mboya2020/Churn-in-Telecom-s-Dataset-Classification-Modeling/README.md

-# Classification Modelling with Churn in Telecom's Dataset
+# Classification Modeling with Churn in Telecom's Dataset

  ## Objective
  The main objective of the project is to Explore and analyze the data to discover key factors responsible for customer churn and come up with ways/recommendations to ensure customer retention.